-Resettlement and villagization were among the former Marxist government's response to the crisis.
+Population mobility and redistribution: Economic mismanagement, war, recurrent droughts and famine (in all decades since the 1950's), as well as increasing population densities have led to government intervention in the form of population redistribution.
+Resettlement and villagization were among the former Marxist government's response to the crisis although the practice continued under EPRDF.
 Programs were launched in the mid-1980s as part of a national goal to combat drought, avert famine, and increase agricultural productivity.
-Resettlement was considered by the regime as a long-term solution to the drought/famine problem.
-This involved the permanent relocation of an estimated 1.5 million people from the drought-prone North to the relatively sparse and so-called virgin arable lands of the South and West.
+Resettlement was considered as a long-term solution to the drought/famine problem by the Derg regime.
+This involved the permanent relocation of an estimated 1.5 million people from the drought- prone North to the relatively sparse and so-called virgin arable lands of the South and West.
 The effort was welcomed at first.
 However, once the process had begun in earnest, there was widespread criticism of the program's poor planning and execution, which actually increased the number of famine deaths.
 Another remedy sought by the government was villagization [9].